Founder note · Updated 2 June 2026

 A simple publication sequence that compounds

-If you want a default sequence: (1) publish the canonical note, (2) add it to your site discovery surfaces, (3) publish one high-trust derivative that links back, and (4) run the weekly measurement loop until you see repeated citations or consistent mentions for the target prompt set.23
+If you want a default sequence: (1) publish the canonical note, (2) add it to your site discovery surfaces, (3) publish one high-trust derivative that links back, and (4) run the weekly measurement loop until you see repeated citations or consistent mentions for the target prompt set.
+Google treats canonical signals as hints that can stack with redirects and sitemap inclusion, so the practical proof loop is not one tag; it is consistent URL, crawlable links, sitemap/feed discovery, and platform settings where available.2369

 Step 1: Canonical note Publish the strongest version on your site with visible sources and a “what to cite” block.5

-Step 2: Discovery Link from /writing, update sitemap.xml and feed.xml, and keep llms.txt current.
+Step 2: Discovery Link from /writing, update sitemap.xml and feed.xml, keep llms.txt current, and verify links are crawlable anchors.9

-Step 3: One trust surface Publish a platform-native adaptation that references the canonical URL and uses the same entity facts.
+Step 3: One trust surface Publish a platform-native adaptation that references the canonical URL, sets a canonical field when the platform supports it, and uses the same entity facts.78

 Step 4: Weekly proof Track prompts, citations, and recommendation context so distribution becomes an operating system.2